decile-team/submodlib/README.md

 # Acknowledgements

 This work is supported by the Ekal Fellowship (www.ekal.org).
+This work is also supported by the National Science Foundation(NSF) under Grant Number 2106937, a startup grant from UT Dallas, as well as Google and Adobe awards.